cxfer/touchinspi/README.md

 App:

-Activate Proxy Server by running:
+Activate Proxy Server for getting the data from the api endpoint by running:

 npm install node-fetch@2
 node server.js